Rapolubharghav/Drug_Drugslang_SentimentAnalysis/README.md

 3)Follow the instructions provided in the Notebook to perform sentiment analysis on a dataset of your choice.

 4) Test with your desired input :

 ![image](https://user-images.githubusercontent.com/84602565/222916823-3387193a-e05c-4cbf-a13c-b4bf697338fc.png)

-Get output based on the sentiment
+Get output based on the sentiment positive or negative statement

 ![image](https://user-images.githubusercontent.com/84602565/222916957-ee48a238-bca8-45b4-bbcc-c5e8a3324cb0.png)